 Keep the sanitizing solution nearby as you prune and dip the tools in between each cut to avoid spreading.

-Bitter rot is a fungus that affects apple and pear trees and can cause lost fruit.
+Bitter rot is caused by a fungus that affects apple and pear trees and can cause lost fruit.
 Other types of bitter rot can also affect peaches, strawberries, blueberries, and chestnuts.

 What Is Bitter Rot?

-Bitter rot is a fungus that targets the fruit of the tree rather than branches or foliage.
-Unlike most fungus, it can eat through the skin of the fruit.
+Bitter rot targets the fruit of the tree rather than branches or foliage.
+Unlike most fungi, it can eat through the skin of the fruit.
 Then it lies dormant until the temperature and humidity rise before breaking out and becoming apparent.